-Prepare and bake the brownies in a 9x9-inch pan according to the package directions.
-You can also use a 9x13 pan if you prefer thin brownies.
+Prepare and bake the brownies in a 9 x 9-inch pan according to the package directions.
+Use a 9 x 13 pan if you prefer thinner brownies.

-As soon as the baked brownies are removed from the oven, be sure to evenly cover them with the bourbon.
-Don’t get burned by the steam that will rise up out of the brownies.
-Allow the brownie pan to cool just a bit.
-Place the pan of brownies on a cooling rack and place both of them into your refrigerator.
+As soon as the baked brownies are removed from the oven, cool them off for 10 minutes before brushing them evenly with 1/4 cup of bourbon.
+Place the pan of brownies on a cooling rack and place both of them in the refrigerator.

-It’s amazing how good a pie made with a pie crust and a brownie mix can tastes.
+- Fudge Brownie Pie: It’s amazing how good a pie made with a pie crust and a brownie mix can taste.
 Be sure to serve it with ice cream.

-This will top the list of strange, but outstanding combinations.
-Yes, this recipe is made with a pecan pie mixed with a brownie mix batter.
+- Pecan Pie Brownies: This will top the list of strange, but outstanding combinations: This recipe consists of a pecan pie mixed with brownie mix batter.